CodeHubOrg/codehuborg.github.io/_posts/2014-07-09-july-meetup-angular-js.md

 <a name="glitches"></a>* The session did not turn out to be as hands-on as planned though, as we faced a serious of technical glitches:<br />
 - The miniport adapter to connect my laptop to screen had inexplicably broken on my way in<br />
 - The wifi was not working** and for some reason we could not get any sufficient tethering either<br />
-- Okay, not really technical: I had not managed to push up my files to GitHub on time, nor managed when I was at the venue; yay for memory stick keyrings..<br />
+- Okay, not really technical: I had not managed to push up my files to GitHub on time, nor managed when I was at the venue; yay for memory stick keyrings..
+They are up now though!<br />

 ** After moving downstairs to the bar, we got Wifi working on *one* of the laptops which we then connected to the screen
 </div>